 Since my goal is to build lean muscle and hopefully replace fat, I chose the metrics that would encourage progress and more accurately measure my success.
 And if I didn’t have any method of measurements, I wouldn’t be able to keep you posted!
 Next time you have a goal, look at how you are measuring whether or not you’re successful.

 Make sure your metrics actually apply to your goal.
-If you’re goal is to be debt free, how much you have in savings is not an applicable metric.
+If your goal is to be debt free, how much you have in savings is not an applicable metric.
 If you want to expand your knowledge, the number of books you have is not as important as how many you’ve read.
-Measure you’re progress correctly, and you’re less likely to give up.
+Measure your progress correctly, and you’re less likely to give up.